attilammagyar/ai-cat/README.md

  * Simple Markdown-based syntax.

  * Allows editing the entire conversation, including the AI's responses.
-   (Useful for nudging the autoregressive text generation process.)
+   (Useful for steering and nudging the autoregressive text generation process.)

  * Works as a standalone interactive CLI app or as a standard Unix filter (when invoked as `ai-cat.py stdio`) that can be integrated with editors like